amy324/amy324/README.md

 🛠️ Tech I Love: Leveraging concurrency in Go, harnessing goroutines, working with Gorilla Mux for routing, diving into databases with MySQL and PostgreSQL, crafting command-line interfaces with Cobra, and wielding tools like bufio and strconv for efficient data processing

-👽 Outside of programming, I'm a huge fan of classic sci-fi, especially the Star Trek and Stargate franchises.
-I'm also an avid gamer and enjoy playing playing both retro and modern video games.
-Retro favourites include Sega Mega Drive titles like the Sonic series and Streets of Rage, as well as shooters like Doom and Quake.
-Modern favourites include the Halo and Mass Effect franchises.
+👽 Outside of programming, I enjoy classic sci-fi and playing modern as well as retro video games.

-🔗 My GitHub serves as a curated showcase of projects, from professional-level examples to smaller projects highlighting specific skills and the versatility of Golang.
+🔗 My GitHub serves as a curated showcase of projects, from large-scale examples to microservices and smaller, demonstrative projects highlighting specific skills and the versatility of Golang.

 **View my portfolio [here](https://github.com/amy324/Portfolio/blob/main/README.md)**